Artistic Director & Tutor Chris Baldock

 With the move to Canberra, Chris has quickly been sought after for his theatrical experience and talents.
 With this, he has realised there is a demand and passion here for his style of teachings and directing.
 And so Mockingbird has been reborn in our nation's capital, brighter and stronger than ever.
 Chris' belief that there is so much talent and potential in Canberra bodes well for the company's future as he seeks to create many opportunities for Canberra's acting community as well as to entertain local audiences with the quality theatre they deserve.

 Originally from New Zealand and based in Melbourne for nearly 25 years, Chris arrived here in early 2017.
 His introduction to the Canberra theatre scene was bringing Out of the Flying Pan to the Canberra One Act Play Festival in 2004, winning Best Director and Production, and directing the monologue It’s All The Rage for the 2016 Short+Sweet Festival, winning the Best Production, Director, Actor and People’s Choice awards.
-Canberra credits include directing the highly lauded production of Arthur Miller's A View from The Bridge for Canberra Rep (receiving a Canberra Critics Circle award and a Canberra Area Theatre (CAT) award for his direction as well as making Canberra Times' Top 5 theatre productions for 2017), the exciting premiere season of Strictly Ballroom for Canberra Philharmonic (also making Canberra Times' Top 5 theatre productions for 2017 and receiving a Canberra Critics Circle Award for the production), Canberra Rep's Oh, What A Lovely War, Free-Rain's 42nd Street (CAT nomination for direction), Rep's One Man, Two Guvnors (12 CAT Award nominations and receiving the CAT Award for his direction) and Supa's The Full Monty.
-He also appeared as Hector in Everyman's award-winning production of The History Boys and as Oscar Wilde in Mockingbird's Canberra staging of The Judas Kiss.
-2019 sees him directing and appearing in Mockingbird's The Laramie Project and its sequel The Laramie Project: Ten Years Later, directing Rep's The Art of Coarse Acting and appearing as Jack in Everyman's Queers.
+Canberra credits include directing the highly lauded production of Arthur Miller's A View from The Bridge for Canberra Rep (receiving a Canberra Critics Circle award and a Canberra Area Theatre (CAT) award for his direction as well as making Canberra Times' Top 5 theatre productions for 2017), the exciting premiere season of Strictly Ballroom for Canberra Philharmonic (also making Canberra Times' Top 5 theatre productions for 2017 and receiving a Canberra Critics Circle Award for the production), Canberra Rep's Oh, What A Lovely War, Free-Rain's 42nd Street (CAT nomination for direction), Rep's One Man, Two Guvnors (12 CAT Award nominations and receiving the CAT Award for his direction), Supa's The Full Monty, Rep's The Art of Coarse Acting (CAT Award nomination for Direction), Mockingbird's The Laramie Project and its sequel The Laramie Project: Ten Years Later (Canberra Critics Circle Award for Production and Canberra's Top 3 Theatre Picks 2020 - Peter Wilkins of The Canberra Times) and Rep's The Grapes of Wrath (Canberra Critics Circle award for his direction).
+He also appeared as Hector in Everyman's award-winning production of The History Boys, Oscar Wilde in Mockingbird's Canberra staging of The Judas Kiss, Jack in Everyman's Queers, various characters in Mockingbird's The Laramie Plays, Ronald in Absurd Person Singular and Roy in Cosi, both for Canberra Rep.

-He is the founder and Artistic Director of Mockingbird Theatre and a director of over sixty productions here in Australia and in NZ.
-He directed the acclaimed production of The Laramie Project at Chapel off Chapel, which won the Victorian Green Room Award for Best Independent Production, Melbourne theatre’s highest honour.
+A director with over a hundred directing credits here in Australia and in NZ, he directed the acclaimed production of The Laramie Project at Chapel off Chapel, which won the Victorian Green Room Award for Best Independent Production, Melbourne theatre’s highest honour.
 The production received a rare five-star review in The Sunday Age and made many 'Best Of' lists at year's end including The Age and Theatre Notes.
 He revived the production to great critical acclaim as the inaugural production for Mockingbird Theatre and, for the company, followed it with the highly-lauded Blue/Orange, How I Learned To Drive, Equus, Kiss Of The Spider Woman, The Temperamentals and Quills.

-Winner of over 60 awards for his directing, acting, sound and set designs, Chris has been a theatre reviewer for Artshub, Theatre People and Theatrecraft and an adjucticator for the Victorian Drama League Awards, The Music Theatre Guild of Victoria Awards and various in-house awards.
+Winner of over 70 awards for his directing, acting, sound and set designs, Chris has been a theatre reviewer for Artshub, Theatre People and Theatrecraft and an adjudicator for the Victorian Drama League Awards, The Music Theatre Guild of Victoria Awards, various in-house awards and currently a judge for the Music Theatre section of The Ovations.
 He has also been an acting tutor, both on a private basis and for First Scene in Melbourne and a casting director for television in Auckland.